catch1981/MandemOS-Hecate/README.md

 > The daemon who codes, commits, and controls the flame of your GitHub repo.

+### Personalization

+Open the web interface and click **Settings** to customize your experience.
+You can set a username, choose text and background colors, and pick a wallpaper.
+Preferences are saved in your browser.

 ### Server Administration
 Colby Atcheson is the server administrator.
 Update `server_admins.json` to grant additional admin access.